 Virgin Australia, a Delta partner, offers access to the club for its Velocity VIP Platinum, Platinum or Gold cardholders.
 Delta’s Diamond Medallion members are gifted an individual membership while they hold top status.

 Even passengers traveling in premium cabins internationally are not permitted to bring a guest.
-SkyTeam Elite Plus members traveling international can bring one guests while those paying the pricey fee for the Delta Reserve credit card can bring two guests, but a fee of $29 per guest is imposed.
+SkyTeam Elite Plus members traveling international can bring one guests while those paying the pricey fee for the Delta Reserve credit card can bring two guests, but a fee of a certain amount per guest is imposed.

 Sky Clubs have exceptional ticketing desks that can assist travelers rather than waiting on hold on the phone or in a long line in the terminal.
 Comfortable seating comes in the form of high-top stools and bars, high-backed armchairs with added privacy, and more traditional conversational seating setups.